Decreasing paths of polygons: Degenerate polygons

 Let's estimate the number of moves in this algorithm.
 Let $M$ be the number of times single push-out moves are used to move unstranded stray vertices of $P'$, and let $N$ be the number of times that a double point is used to move stranded vertices of $P'$.
 The total number of push-out moves in the algorithm is $M+2N$.
 Let $s$ denote the initial number of stray vertices of $P'$, and let $u$ denote the initial number of unoccupied vertices of $P$.
 Since at every step the number of stray vertices is lowered by 1, we have that $M+N\leq s$.
 Since using a double point lowers the number of unoccupied vertices by 2, we have $2N\leq u$.
 We can now estimate the total number number of push-out moves used:

 \end{proof}

 \begin{lemma} Let $P$ be a convex $n$-gon.
 Let $P'$ be an $n$-gon inscribed in $P$, non-degenerate in $P$, and such that at least one vertex of $P'$ occupies a vertex of $P$.
-Then the vertices of $P'$ can be moved to occupy all the vertices of $P$ in at most $n-1$ push-out moves. \end{lemma}
+Then the vertices of $P'$ can be moved to occupy all the vertices of $P$ in at most $n-1$ push-out moves.
+That is, applying at most $n-1$ push-out moves to $P'$, we can arrange that $\{P'\}=\{P\}$. \end{lemma}

 \begin{proof} As in the previous lemma, we search for stray vertices of $P'$ that are not stranded, and we move them to the vertices of $P$ with one push-out move.
 Let us show that this process can only stop when every vertex of $P'$ occupies a vertex of $P$.
 Suppose that we reach a polygon $P'$ such that each vertex of $P'$ is either a vertex of $P$ or is stranded on an edge of $P$.
 Then each half-open edge $[p_i,p_{i+1})$ of $P$ must contain at most one vertex of $P'$.
 For if two vertices of $P'$ occupy the same half-open edge, then either they both occupy the same vertex of $P$, contradicting that $P'$ is non-degenerate in $P$ (it interpolates between the original polygon and $P$), or one of the vertices is stray but not stranded.
 The half-open edges of $P$ are pairwise disjoint, by the convexity of $P$.
 Since the number of vertices of $P'$ agrees with the number of half-open edges of $P$, it follows that each half-open edge contains exactly one vertex of $P'$.
 By assumption, at least one vertex $p_i$ of $P$ is occupied by a vertex of $P'$.
 Then $[p_{i-1},p_i)$ cannot contain a stranded vertex of $P'$.
 Thus, $p_{i-1}$ is occupied by a vertex of $P'$.
 Continuing in this way we see that all vertices of $P$ are occupied by vertices of $P'$, equivalently, every vertex of $P'$ occupies a vertex of $P$.